meo-marketplace/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-00.md

 - Confirm the REST Client extension is installed
 - Login to Azure, at portal.azure.com
 - Verify that the Azure Marketplace API Emulator home page is available at `http://localhost:3978`
+- Verify the Sample app is available on `http://localhost:3000`

 ## Tips